Sponsored Links *

 OAL oversees the publication and distribution, in print and on the Internet, of the California Code of Regulations and the California Regulatory Notice Register.

-The 2015 Notice Register Publication Schedule is now available.
+NEW! -- The 2016 Notice Register Publication Schedule is now available!

 As part of the Governor's Reorganization Plan No. 2 of 2012, effective July 1, 2013, the Office of Administrative Law will be within the Government Operations Agency.